 Areas of Research in Mathematical Oncology

-The Division of Mathematical Oncology is engaged in numerous areas of collaborative research, including:
+The Division of Mathematical Oncology is engaged in numerous areas of collaborative research.
+See the following recent publications for summaries of the field:

 - Modeling tumor/immune system dynamics; specifically how cancer cells evolve to hide from immune cell recognition, and if that process can be halted or reversed